 Record: Law enforcement relies on the public to witness crimes within the community and report the details of those crimes to law enforcement.
 However, animal crimes don’t typically occur within one moment (unless it’s an incident of intentional abuse such as killing a dog).
 Most animal crimes involve neglect or abandonment, which might not be evident for a couple of days or even weeks, as an animal begins to deteriorate and show signs of the abuse externally.
 So, it is incredibly valuable for witnesses within the community to document signs of abuse as they observe them and the signs become more evident.
 Recording these details in a log is quite helpful because that log will later give law enforcement accurate dates of the offense and a good timeline for how long the neglect has been occurring.
 Photographs and videos are also incredibly helpful because they capture the severity of the neglect and how the owner should have noticed the onset of the animal’s conditions just as the witnesses have.

 Report: Once a witness has made observations sufficient enough to feel an animal is being neglected and has preserved this evidence in some form of recording, it is essential that the witness report the situation to law enforcement.
 Some communities in Texas have a designated phone number that allows concerned citizens to report animal abuse.
 In Harris County, we have the Harris County Animal Cruelty Task Force and we ask that all citizens either call the Task Force phone number at 832-927-PAWS, or report the situation via the Task Force website at www.927PAWS.org.
-In the Dallas-Fort Worth area, they ask those who witness animal abuse to report it to the Fort Worth Animal Care and Control, unless the report deals with unlawful animal fighting, in which case witnesses are asked to immediately report animal fighting to the Fort Worth Police Department.
-Dallas County has also implemented an Animal Cruelty Unit that provides citizens within its jurisdiction with a designated animal line to report animal abuse.
+In the Fort Worth area, they ask those who witness animal abuse to report it to the Fort Worth Animal Care and Control, unless the report deals with unlawful animal fighting, in which case witnesses are asked to immediately report animal fighting to the Fort Worth Police Department.
+The city of Dallas has implemented Animal Cruelty Detectives to report animal abuse to by dialing 9-1-1 .
 El Paso is currently creating an animal cruelty task force.
 For those counties without a task force or designated animal line, citizens can report animal crimes to non-profit groups such as the SPCA of Texas, which has implemented an Animal Cruelty Investigations Unit and serves animals in North Texas counties, via the SPCA of Texas’ website at www.spca.org.